ChuankeFu/Academic/content/en/post/Feature-6-Kinship_Matrix/relationship_matrix.md

 - **9：output_matrix_type**

   Type of output kinship matrix type,   `character` class.
-Default is "col_three".
+Default is "col_all".

   -    "`col_all`" : n*n format
   -   "`col_three`" : 3 columns format.
 The first and the second column are the name of individuals, the third column is the relationship coefficients 。